TeddyTuresky/Longitudinal-Trajectories-Early-Brain-Development-Language/README.md

     ├── consol_nodes.sh                            <-- consolidates diffusion estimates from py(Baby)AFQ
     ├── dwi_reorg.R                                <-- reorganizes diffusion estimates

-Requires FreeSurfer-style T1 segmentation be generated beforehand.

-Dependences: MRtrix3, FSL, ANTs, FreeSurfer, GCC libraries for LD_LIBRARY_PATH, pyAFQ The folder containing the above scripts also need to be added to your shell PATH.
-Additionally, our first script (indirectly) calls the cuda implementation of eddy, which also requires access to a GPU (we used Nvidia A100).
+Dependences: MRtrix3, FSL, ANTs, FreeSurfer, GCC libraries for LD_LIBRARY_PATH, pyAFQ Additional requirements: the folder containing the above scripts needs to be added to your shell PATH, our first script (indirectly) calls the cuda implementation of eddy, which also requires access to a GPU (we used Nvidia A100), FreeSurfer-style T1 segmentation need to be generated beforehand.

 ### 3. Statistics: